 After you receive an authorization letter from Pearson VUE that you qualify for a sales associate licensing exam, you may contact them at 1-888-204-6289 to schedule your real estate exam.
 You may also schedule your exam from their website, pearsonvue.com

 At registration you will be asked for the candidate information number listed on the authorization letter.
 There are testing centers in many areas of the state (e.g., Orlando, Jacksonville, Coral Gables, and Lakeland to name a few).
 The real estate sales associate exam will cost $31.50.

 On the day of your exam, arrive at the testing center before your scheduled exam time in order to check in and become familiar with the testing system.
 You will need to bring:

 Cell phones, bags, purses, food, and other personal items will NOT be allowed in the testing room; storage lockers may be provided at the testing center, but they are not guaranteed to be available.

 The test will be delivered electronically via computer and contains 100 multiple choice questions.
 Candidates will have three and a half hours to complete the exam with a score of 75% or higher.
 An exam report will be issued immediately upon completing the exam.

 For more information about the real estate exam, please review the following helpful documents:

 Once the DBPR has been notified of your successful license exam test results, which can take up to 48 hours, a sales associate license will be issued to you in inactive status.

 You cannot practice real estate until your license has become active.
 Florida sales associates need to be supervised by a licensed Florida real estate broker to ensure that regulations are followed as well as to protect the real estate buying public.
-You will need to find a responsible broker to work under.
-That broker can use the DBPR Online Services to activate your license under his or her broker's license.
+You will need to find a responsible real estate broker to work under.
+That broker can use the DBPR Online Services to activate your license under their broker's license.